lostinrepo/Fifa20-BestX1-Python/README.md

 # Fifa20-BestX1-Python
 I have worked on FIFA 20 Dataset (available on kaggle as fifa20_data.csv) to predict and create a team of 11 best players based on player attributes.
+Library used:
+For data analysis: Pandas,NumPy
+For visualisation: Matplotlib, Seaborn